Protect Your Commercial Vehicles

 Why Does Your Company Need Small Business Car Insurance?

 Small business car insurance is a must for any company that uses vehicles in its work.
-If you don’t have proper coverage, you can end up paying for vehicle repairs, injuries, and other expenses out of pocket—costs that can be devastating to a small business.
+If you don’t have proper commercial auto liability insurance coverage, you can end up paying for vehicle repairs, injuries, and other expenses out of pocket—costs that can be devastating to a small business.

 Both commercial vehicle insurance policies and personal auto policies provide coverage for liability, collision, comprehensive, medical payments (or personal injury protection), and uninsured motorist exposures (sometimes underinsured motorist, too).
 However, a commercial auto insurance policy may be very different from your personal auto policy due to separate eligibility criteria, definitions, coverages, exclusions, and limits.